SamuelJosephs/Monty-Hall/README.md

 # Monty-Hall
-Python script to demonstrate the monty hall problem
+Python script to demonstrate the Monty Hall problem

 If you want to give it a go yourself just put both files in the same directory and run main.py with a python interpereter of your choice (I'm using python 3).